$99 Radar Detector Test

 Bottom line: the Whistler CR75 delivers value-priced protection from radar and lasers.
 For more features and even better protection, try the Whistler CR90 or Whistler CR85.

 The Cobra SPX 5300 is the entry-level model in the SPX lineup.
 (Other models: SPX 5400, SPX 5500, SPX 6700, SPX 7700, SPX 7800BT.)
 It's among the smallest we've tested, measuring a svelt 3.7 inches by 2.4 inches (length and width).

 Cobra calls this a "14 Band" model, nine of which aren't bands at all, merely marketing hype.
-Regardless, one claim is detection of the Spectre IV radar detector detector used to sniff out illicit radar detectors.
+One claim is detection of the Spectre IV radar detector detector used to sniff out illicit radar detectors.

 At our Hill/Curve test site we found the Cobra SPX 5300's radar performance above-average on K and Ka bands but weak on X band.
-The latter is little used today, but still poses a threat to drivers in Ohio and New Jersey, making this model a poor choice for those areas.
+The latter is uncommon today but is used exclusivey by the Ohio Highway Patrol, making this model a poor choice for use in that state.

-Despite its virtues, not to mention an attractively low price, the Cobra's fussy controls, weak performance against X-band radar and lasers—and abundant false alarms—may give pause to some, even dedicated bargain shoppers.
+Despite its virtues, not to mention an attractively low price, the Cobra's fussy controls, weak performance against lasers and abundant false alarms may give pause to some, even dedicated bargain shoppers.